-2. That it was never authorized or ratified as an act of union by a majority or any considerable portion of the western Cherokees or Ross party, in general council or otherwise.
+2. That it was never authorized or ratified as an act of union by a majority or any considerable portion of the western Cherokees and delusive.

 3. That the Ross party had no power to offer an equal share of the per capita money to the old settlers as a consideration for their country, that being a fund belonging to individuals, and held in trust for them by the United States, which the Cherokee authorities had no power to control.
 This consideration alone is deemed sufficient to vitiate the entire act had it been otherwise valid.